JuliaMath/FastChebInterp.jl/README.md

 We also provide a function `chebgradient(c,y)` that returns a tuple `(c(y), ∇c(y))` of the interpolant and its gradient at a point `y`.
-(You can also use automatic differentiation, e.g. via the [ForwardDiff.jl package](https://github.com/JuliaDiff/ForwardDiff.jl), but `chebgradient` is slightly faster and also supports derivatives of complex-valued functions, unlike ForwardDiff.)
+(You can also use automatic differentiation, e.g. via the [ForwardDiff.jl package](https://github.com/JuliaDiff/ForwardDiff.jl), but `chebgradient` is slightly faster and also supports derivatives of complex-valued functions, unlike ForwardDiff.
+[ChainRules](https://github.com/JuliaDiff/ChainRules.jl) are also implemented in this package to speed up derivative computations using AD tools like [Zygote.jl](https://github.com/FluxML/Zygote.jl).)

 The FastChebInterp package also supports complex and vector-valued functions `f`.
 In this case, `c(y)` returns a vector of interpolants, and one can use `chebjacobian(c,y)`